Celebrated (part nineteen)

 It was her own topic, The Lost Man, and it mattered—

-To a point she found herself, for some reason, chasing insistently.
+To the extent that she found herself chasing this insistently.
 From yesterday, when she’d brought up Ian.

-She knew the book, and all its notes, and the letters back and forth—the ones Ian had initialed below the name of a copy editor she’d never met—were in the trunk where relics lived.
-Petra let herself pretend she needed to think.
+She knew the book, and all its notes, and the letters back and forth—the ones Ian had initialed below the name of a copy editor she had never met—were in the trunk where relics lived.
+Petra had let herself pretend she needed to think.
 “Oh, let me see what I’ve done with it.”

 Shyness, a student’s fear of a teacher’s criticism.
 Of course Tom was a teacher.

-“So Hector gets himself out of a jam, but…I was wondering, anyway…he meets Dorrie?
-She must factor in the plot…you put her in.
+“So Hector gets himself out of a jam, but…I was wondering, anyway…he does meet Dorrie?
+She must factor in the plot.
 What about the money?
 How’s Hector deal with that?”

 “Well, it’s not so hard.
-At the hotel they know him…they know Harold Carter.
-So far everything has been, ‘No, no sir, don’t trouble yourself…’ Poor Harold is a sufferer, it’s almost an honor to have the job of looking after him.
-But he, Hector, does see it’s getting time to move on, that waiting on people wears thin.
-Dorrie’s letter has a check in it, for fifty dollars.
+At the hotel they know him…they know respectable Harold Carter.
+So far everything has been, ‘No, no, sir, don’t trouble yourself…’ Poor Harold is a sufferer, it’s almost an honor to have the job of looking after him.
+But Hector sees it’s getting time to move on, that waiting on people wears thin.
+Dorrie’s letter comes with a check in it for fifty dollars.
 Cow must be daft, Hector says to himself.
-How she thought this would go for paying off Carter’s chum…!
-They let him cash it at the reception desk.
+How she thinks a piddling sum’ll go for paying off Carter’s mate…!
+They let him cash the check at the reception desk.
 But he knows fifty won’t do, not even for settling the bill.
 Then something crops up…”

 She looked at Tom.
 “Because I think you’re thinking the story gets a little meandery…”

-“When the story develops a plot, you want to say.
-Politely.
-No…Hector has been at the station, looking at maps, hoping serendipity will speak, some message in the name of a town, White Plains, New Rochelle, Perth Amboy… He’s lost in thought…he needs to write a thank you to Dorrie…is he ready to pull it off?
+“When does the story develop a plot, you want to say.
+No…Hector has been at the station looking at maps, hoping serendipity will speak some message in the name of a town, White Plains, New Rochelle, Perth Amboy… He’s lost in thought…he needs to write Harold’s thank you to Dorrie…is he ready to pull it off?
 On any pretext, though, can he get more money out of her?
 In the lobby of his hotel, the desk clerk comes running—Mr. Carter!
 Harold’s father has written him.”

 “I know, Dorrie.
 I’m not going to tell you that now.
-Not just because I never quite worked their relationship out.
-Which is really the crux, if you like…what I wanted, what Ian wanted.
+And not because I never quite worked their relationship out.
+Although, it’s really the crux, if you like…what I wanted, what Ian wanted.
 But I need to explain how the book ends.”